Credit Cards 15 min read

 Do I need excellent credit for travel cards?

-Most premium travel cards require excellent credit (720+ FICO score).
-The Mastercard® Black Card® and other luxury cards typically require scores above 750.
-Mid-tier cards like the Chase Sapphire Preferred and Capital One Venture generally accept good credit scores of 670 or higher.
+Most travel rewards cards require good to excellent credit (670-720+ FICO score).
+Cards like the Mastercard® Black Card®, Citi Strata Premier, and Hilton Honors Surpass are accessible to applicants with good credit scores of 670 or higher.
 Always check your score and pre-qualify before applying.

 What are the best travel card welcome bonuses?